poa00/ahk-mso/docs/Connections-Enhancer-(Changelog).md

+# Connections Enhancer Changelog

 * 2020-09-29
     * Refactoring GetRootUrl.
 Add in Settings.
 Ask if not defined.
     * Move to public
 * 2020-09-11
     * Add Create New to Main menu
 * 2020-07-24
     * Clean Table: removed: td formatted as align center.
     * Clean all: will also Clean Tables
 * 2020-07-22
     * Refresh Toc (Win+f5) will insert Wiki Toc on top of the page if no Toc is defined